riverrun/aiourlstatus/README.rst

 Aiourlstatus
 ============

-A link checker that checks the urls in text files - using Python 3.4 and asyncio.
+A link checker that checks the urls in text files - using Python 3.5 and asyncio.

-This used to be called alinkcheck, but I changed the name to avoid confusion with another program.

 Features
 ~~~~~~~~